VPNL/bbfloc_v2.0/README.md

 Experiments run on PsychoPy.

-There's three versions of the PsychoPy runme, each version corresponds to different run orders.
+There's three versions of the PsychoPy runme, each version corresponds to different run orders to prevent order bias.

 # set-up instructions